 This post contains affiliate links.

-Here’s what’s on our 8th-grade homeschool curriculum bookshelf:
+Here’s what’s on our 8th-grade homeschool curriculum bookshelf - you'll find more details about each program below:

 Related: Homeschooling 7th Grade